 At December 31, 2015, the caption "Resources of other credit institutions" includes tEuros 750,189 of liabilities assumed by the Bank under the resolution measure applied to Banif.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2015 (Translation of notes originally issued in Portuguese - Note 53) (Amounts expressed in thousands of Euros - tEuros, unless otherwise expressly indicated)
+(Amounts expressed in thousands of Euros - tEuros, unless otherwise expressly indicated)

 20. RESOURCES OF CUSTOMERS AND OTHER DEBTS